-Some years ago there was a director at a Training session, and after the meeting he was going home by train.
+Some years ago there was a CBLT Center director at an LTS conference, and after the conference he was going home by diesel train.
 And he said he was going to study his lessons on the way home.
 I said, "Well, you know, I think you should spend time with your friends and talk."
 He said "I have no time.
 I need to do my lesson."
 So he had a plan to make good use of his time.
 That is what you need to think of.
-If you have lectures on your phone or laptop you can listen to them in the dark on the train.
+If you have a small cassette player, then you can listen to many cassettes in the dark on the train.
 It can be very helpful.
 Recently on a train I did that.
 I listened for many hours to some of the things I had to be teaching.
 You need to organize yourself.
 For instance, I went somewhere just two weeks ago.
 I was in a car.
 I had some material to read.
 So I was reading in the car.
-Then later when it got dark, I started listening to lectures because I could not read any more.
+Then later when it got dark, I started listening to the cassettes because I could not read any more.

+Now the important thing is to avoid using your commute time in a way deterred by inertia or by habit.
 The important thing to decide before you go is "what would I like to accomplish on this trip."
-Set yourself a little goal; a task that you can accomplish during this travel time.
+Set yourself a little \\\\\; a task that you can accomplish during this travel time.
 Make sure you have the right materials with you.
 Not just a book, but also a pencil, so that you can concentrate and study.